frequency-chain/docs/pages/Basics/Messages.md

 Message replies to off-chain messages are recorded in response to the initial message, in which case message ordering is canonical.

 ## Retrieving from the Chain
 Messages metadata is on-chain and thus always available.
 Messages payloads may exist either on chain or off chain.
-On-chain Messages payloads are always available and may be fetched for immediate processing as the message content is on chain.
+On-chain Message payloads are always available and may be fetched for immediate processing as the message content is on chain.
 Messages with off-chain payloads contain pointers to an off-chain location such as IPFS.
 These off-chain Messages payloads may may be retrieved from the chain by calling the pointer message location of the IPFS `SchemaId`.

 ## Paying for Messages

 ### Capacity
-**Capacity is currently under development - more details will be released soon.**

 Learn more about [Capacity](../Tokenomics/Capacity.md) here.